The History of

 The Incorporation of the Utah Athletic Club of the Deaf into the Utah State Laws

-The Utah Athletics Club of the Deaf team at the Northwest Athletic Association of the Deaf Tournament, pose with trophies in Philadelphia, Penn in 1964.
+The Utah Athletics Club of the Deaf basketball team at the Northwest Athletic Association of the Deaf Tournament, pose with trophies in Philadelphia, Penn in 1964.
 Kneeling, L-R: R. Perkins, E. Bell, B. Harvey, R. Cochran, Standing, L-R: Leon Curtis, E. Przybyla, N. Williams, R. Bonnell, J. Christensen, J. Murray, John F. White (asst. coach/manager)

 Presidential Awards Given